yoseftanaka/book-pick-up-service/README.md

 ```
 npm install pm2@latest -g
 ```
-- enter to the project folder and run npm install
+- enter to the project folder and let yarn install dependencies
 ```
-npm install
+yarn
 ```
 - build the project
 ```
-npm run build
+yarn run build
 ```
 - run project using pm2 (application name can be anything)
 ```